shown in other instead.

 Planar Reflection Probe represents a planar surface that captures and projects a reflection relative to the camera onto a surface just like a mirror.
 For each visible Planar Reflection Probe on the scene a new temporary texture is created every frame.

 The texture is projected on a surface placed behind the Planar Reflection Probe.
 With Planar Reflection Probe you can create flat mirrors and flat dynamic reflective surfaces: parquet, flat varnished surfaces, etc.

 To add a Planar Reflection Probe node to the scene via UnigineEditor, do the following:

-- Place the Planar Reflection Probe onto the surface that you want to make reflective so that the probe would intersect the surface.
+Place Planar Reflection Probe onto the surface that you want to make reflective so that it would intersect the surface.

 - Decrease the Roughness parameter of the surface so that it doesn't go beyond the Roughness Visibility Min and Roughness Visibility Max range.

 Adjust the Metalness parameter of the surface material: higher values make the reflection more visible.

 Adjust the Planar Reflection Probe settings to achieve the desired reflection result.
 Available parameters are described below.Each Planar Reflection Probe renders the scene one more time, therefore, using multiple reflections may significantly affect performance.

 Planar Reflection Probe Settings#

 The Planar Reflection Probe settings can be found in the Node tab of the Parameters window.
 This tab includes both the parameters attributable to all light sources and the parameters specific for the probe.
 The Planar Reflection Probe parameters are split into: